kennethgoodman/Columbia-E4579/README.md

 #### Running With Engagement Dump (Takes Longer)

+If you're running mac and have HomeBrew installed, then you can run brew install git-lfs

 You NEED to download `git lfs`.
 Go to https://git-lfs.github.com/ and download/install git lfs.

 Then clone the repo (AFTER you have installed git lfs)